thiau/dht-sensor-pi/README.md

 `python3 server.py --pin <SENSOR_PIN_NUMBER> --watson`

+The properties used on this application are:

+Temperature
+- Event: `dht11`
+- Property: `temperature`

+Humidity
+- Event: `dht11`
+- Property: `humidity`

 Learn more about how to setup your device on Watson IoT Platform account using [this tutorial](https://iotdesignpro.com/projects/how-to-send-sensor-data-to-ibm-watson-cloud-platform-using-raspberry-pi).

 ## How to run it using an `.env` file